 I don’t know about you, but it seems like I always need food for my four kids.
 Breakfast – they’re hungry.
 Lunch – gotta pack them something nourishing.
 After school, you know the drill.
 8:30 at night – what??
-Didn’t you eat enough already?!
+Why are my kids always hungry?!
 I love healthy real food snacks that I can make ahead of time and have on hand to pull out when those two little words are heard.
 Which is why I love these baked oatmeal cups.
 I think you’re gonna love them, too!

 - They can be prepared in one bowl in under 10 minutes.

-- You can get creative in your add-in’s – I used diced apples once, and blueberries another time … but you can also try raisins, diced strawberries or even seeds or chocolate chips (or even a blend!).
+- You can get creative in your add-in’s – I used diced apples once, and blueberries another time.
+You can also try raisins, diced strawberries or even seeds or chocolate chips (or even a blend!).

 - Baked oatmeal cups are a real food snack.
 Beware, processed and packaged junk!
 We are ready for you!